 Departments may post internship, cooperative education program, and REU opportunities at the Undergraduate Research website, by contacting the Honors Program Office.

 Departments may also post internship opportunities on ISU CMS (Iowa State University Career Services Management System) which serves employers recruiting students in the Colleges of Agriculture and Life Sciences, Business, Design, Engineering, Human Sciences, and Liberal Arts and Sciences.

 Cooperative Education positions are paid positions that require students to work either full-time and return to school the following semester, or part-time while attending classes.
 Some organizations provide summer Co-ops.
 Many organizations recruit sophomores or juniors for Co-ops.
 Students participating in these programs are sometimes offered full-time jobs before or immediately after graduation.

 Undergraduate research and creative expression is defined as student engagement in scholarship (e.g., research or creative project), which is supervised by faculty or appropriate academic professionals and which leads to systematic discovery, application of knowledge, or product of creative expression.
 This work may support other professional research, or may itself be made public and subject to scholarly response.

 Getting involved in research provides students a valuable opportunity to learn more about their field of study and make a difference in today's world.

 For researchers with National Science Foundation (NSF) grant funding, adding an REU supplemental grant is a great way to obtain funding to support the inclusion of undergraduate students in your research project.

 REU opportunities are posted on the Undergraduate Research website.

-Departments/Units offering REU programs should follow the same procedures as for Internship Programs: Both the "Internship Program Request/Approval Form" and the Participation Agreement Form is required, and stipend payments are submitted via a voucher to the Controller's Office.
+Departments/Units offering REU programs should follow the same procedures as for Internship Programs: Both the "Internship Program Request/Approval Form" (DOC, 17KB) and the Participation Agreement Form (DOC, 42KB) is required, and stipend payments are submitted via a voucher to the Controller's Office.